enthought/mayavi/docs/source/mayavi/installation.rst

     violation".
 In this case, it can be useful to try the download and install command a few times.

-If you still have problems, given this background, please see the following `Enthought Install`_ describes how ETS can be installed with eggs.
-Check this page first.
-It contains information on how to install the prebuilt binary eggs for various platforms along with any dependencies.

 .. note:: Automatic downloading of required eggs

-    If you whish to download all the eggs fetched by `easy_install`, for instance to propagate to an offline PC, you can use virtualenv to create an empty site-packages, and install to it::
+    If you wish to download all the eggs fetched by `easy_install`, for instance to propagate to an offline PC, you can use virtualenv to create an empty site-packages, and install to it::